librenms/librenms/doc/Support/Device-Sensors.md

 ### Alerting Sensors

 These alert rules can be found inside the Alert Rules Collection.
+The alert rules below are the default alert rules, there are more device-specific alert rules in the alerts collection.

 Sensor Over Limit Alert Rule:  Will alert on any sensor value that is over the limit.